PELVE from a regulatory perspective: Conclusion and outlook

 \subsection{Outlook}

 Considering multivariate extensions of PELVE opens an unexpectedly rich landscape of future research directions, such as: (1) Testing the Multi-PELVE methods using a more advanced balance sheet model, like e.g.,~the one in~\cite{diehl_long-term_2023}.
 (2) Developing additional PELVE variants to address unresolved and undesirable effects, such as robustified versions.
 (3)~Accounting for insurers' reactions, for instance, portfolio restructuring after a transition from VaR to ES, motivated by the considerations in~\cite{embrechts_robustness_2022}.
+(4) Inspired by the discussion in~\prettyref{sec:beyondRegulatoryChanges}, a next step could be to develop other multivariate PELVE-inspired method to describe the difference in systemic risk measures for financial networks (of banks or (re-)insurers).
+Models incorporating corresponding contagion effects are of particular interest, most notably the seminal one in~\textcite{EisenbergNoe}.
+Its combination with ES to construct a systemic risk measure is demonstrated in~\cite{FeinsteinRudloffWeber}.